 By instinct, cats like to climb trees and it is natural for them to fancy Christmas tree as it lets them explore their basic impulse.
 The tree’s top provides them with a vantage point of their territory (that’s what cat’ presume even though it is your territory) which they love to the core.

 In addition to that, the shiny little decorations invite them to explore without any hesitation.
 This, in the end, leads to a messed up Christmas tree and at times it can get dangerous for you and the pet.

 Why Kids Find Christmas Trees Irresistible?

-Things to do if Can’t Give up on a Traditional Tree?
+Things to do if You Cannot Give up Traditional Tree?

 With pets at home and your desire to get a traditional Christmas tree in the living room, there are some things you need to keep in mind.

-It is also not a good idea to hang ribbons, tinsel or hooks from the Christmas tree.
-Skip the idea of decorating your tree with plants which can sometimes be poisonous for the animals.
+It is not a good idea to hang ribbons, tinsel, or hooks from the Christmas tree.
+Skip the idea of decorating your tree with plants – certain varieties can sometimes be poisonous for the animals.
 Pets tend to eat such stuff and there are chances it will create a problem.

 Some Bonus Tips

-As for the kids, it is advisable to keep them in a separate room or create an artificial barrier around the tree which cannot be impregnated by the little ones.
+As for the kids, it is recommended to keep them in a separate room or create an artificial barrier around the tree that cannot be impregnated by the little ones.